morsedigital/dotmailer/README.md

 ### Bulk Import

-`DotMailer.import_contacts` will start a batch import of contacts into the global address book, and return a `DotMailer::ContactImport` object which has a `status`:
+`DotMailer::Account#import_contacts` will start a batch import of contacts into the global address book, and return a `DotMailer::ContactImport` object which has a `status`:

+    account = DotMailer::Account.new('your-api-username', 'your-api-password')

-    import = DotMailer.import_contacts [
+    import = account.import_contacts [
       { 'Email' => 'joe@example.com' },
       { 'Email' => 'sue@example.com' },
       { 'Email' => 'bob@example.com' }